Lethal injection: Implementation

 On May 10, 1977, Oklahoma became the first U.S. state to approve lethal injection when Governor David Boren signed a bill into law.
 Episcopal Reverend Bill Wiseman had introduced it into the Oklahoma legislature, where it passed and was quickly sent to the Governor's desk (Title 22, Section 1014(A)).
 The next day, Texas became the second U.S. state to approve a lethal injection law.
 Since then, until 2004, 37 of the 38 states using capital punishment introduced lethal injection statutes (the last state, Nebraska, maintained electrocution as its sole method until adopting injection in 2009, after its Supreme Court deemed the electric chair unconstitutional).

-On May 11, 1977, the day after the new method had become state law, Oklahoma's state medical examiner Jay Chapman proposed a new, less painful method of execution known as Chapman's protocol: "An intravenous saline drip shall be started in the prisoner's arm, into which shall be introduced a lethal injection consisting of an ultrashort-acting barbiturate in combination with a chemical paralytic."
-The Chapman protocol was approved by anesthesiologist Stanley Deutsch, formerly Head of the Department of Anaesthesiology of the Oklahoma University Medical School.
+On May 11, 1977, the day after the new method had become state law, Oklahoma's state medical examiner, Jay Chapman, proposed a new, less painful method of execution known as Chapman's protocol: "An intravenous (IV) saline drip shall be started in the prisoner's arm, into which shall be introduced a lethal injection consisting of an ultrashort-acting barbiturate in combination with a chemical paralytic."
+The Chapman protocol was approved by anesthesiologist Stanley Deutsch, formerly Head of the Department of Anesthesiology of the Oklahoma University Medical School.